| |

 WHUS.
 Gary graduated from Boston University with a Bachelor

 of Science degree in Broadcasting.
-He joined The
+He worked at the

 Good Guys from WLIS in Old Saybrook, CT to host